Juzbox/gazaplatsenWiki/source/content/001_COUNTER-TWINNING PROTOTYPES/Counter-cartography.md

   - tools
 ---

-Expert from Forensic Architecture: Violence at the Threshold of Detectability by Eyal Weizman
+Excerpt from Forensic Architecture: Violence at the Threshold of Detectability by Eyal Weizman

 "Edward Said wrote critically about the imperial use of cartography: “In the history of colonial invasions maps are always first drawn by the victors,